 - 1. Complete 120 semester units with a GPA of 2.0 in all coursework.
 A maximum of 80 transfer units is allowed.
 (Quarter units may be converted to semester units by multiplying by two-thirds.) - 2.
 Complete all units within a four (4) year time span from date of entry. - 3.
-Complete all financial requirements. - 4.
 File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met.